Kristina Kovač

 Kristina Kovač (Кристина Ковач, [kristǐːna kôʋatʃ]; born 10 November 1974) is a Serbian singer and composer.
 She became famous during the 1990s when she and her sister Aleksandra Kovač were a big attraction in Serbia and surrounding countries – R&B band K2.
 She got back in the spotlight in 2007, thanks to her hit-single "Kolena" which spent more than 15 weeks at No. 1 on Serbian pop-rock charts and also entered MTV Adria Top 20.

 She was one of the judges on the first series of X Factor Adria.

 Biography

 Kristina Kovač was born in Belgrade, Serbia, SFR Yugoslavia in 1974.
-She is the daughter of the prominent Serbian composer Kornelije Kovač.
+She is the daughter of the prominent Serbian composer Kornelije Kovač and songwriter Spomenka Kovač.
+She has two sisters: Aleksandra (b.
+1972) and Anja (b.
+1988).

 Kristina travelled a lot while she was a child and also lived in many places in Europe, such as London.
 She worked in London for the management company Mismanagement until the second half of the 1990s.

-In 2019 Kristina moved to Stockholm, Sweden with her family.
-Soon after in 2020, she started selling furniture from her Belgrade apartment on Twitter.
-Her online sale went viral in the Serbian Twitter community, making memes out of the high prices she was asking for a decade old furniture.
-Some of the things for sale included IKEA shelves, a couch and a microwave.
+In 2019, Kristina moved to Stockholm, Sweden with her family.

+Since 2014, she has not been in good terms with her sister Aleksandra, and the two have occasionally clashed on social media.